vite-pwa/docs/frameworks/nuxt.md

 Additionally, you can also configure periodic sync for updates, you can enable it via `pwa.periodicSyncForUpdates` property in your Nuxt config file: configure the interval in seconds in previous property.

 You can disable this plugin by setting `pwa.client.registerPlugin` property to `false` in your Nuxt config file.
-In that case, you will need to import `VanillaJS` or `Vue` PWA virtual module in your application, previous properties will not be available.
+In that case, you will need to import `VanillaJS` or `Vue` PWA virtual module in your application, and previous features will not be available (you can only access to the features exposed by the virtual module).

 ::: info
 This is the initial release of `@vite-pwa/nuxt` integration, we're working to improve it and add more features.